 Mrs. Hughes helping Mrs. Patmore clean up the broken bowl from the electric mixer after Mrs. Patmore reveals she's afraid all the new appliances will make her unnecessary, saying it makes Daisy look like part of the future and it leaves her stuck in the past.

 Violet's entire conversation with Mary, culminating in her saying that she loves her.
 This is the first time ever that Violet has ever said these words onscreen to anyone in her family.

 It's subtle, but when Mary enters the boardroom at the end, she's wearing the colour violet.

 Despite the insensitive comment earlier on in series four, the Duchess was trying to cheer Branson up.
 She recognized the pain one feels in losing their significant other.
 Made more apparent in the fourth episode when she explains how when the Duke died, she felt lost and couldn't do anything anymore.
-Branson points out that she could, to which she replies that he will be able to to.
+Branson points out that she could, to which she replies that he will be able to also.

 Isobel Crawley shaking Anthony Foyle's hand in 4.04.
 It's significant and an especially kind-hearted gesture from her since it's implied that he might become Mary's second husband following her son Matthew's death.
 Violet's praise of her afterwards should be heard to be believed.

 In 4x05, Mary's genuine smile and affectionate greeting upon the return of Evelyn Napier.

 Isobel, Mary and Tom sitting in the nursery and reflecting on how happy they were when they were about to marry their spouses: Reginald Crawley, Matthew and Sybil respectively.
 Topped off with Isobel smiling brightly and saying "Well, aren't we the lucky ones?"